evkx/evkx.github.io/content/models/kia/niro/Niro_EV/_index.md

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability

-The cargo capacity in the trunk is 475 liters.
-With the rear seat down, it is 1392 liters.
+The trunk offers a cargo capacity of 475 liters (16.8 CU FT).
+With the rear seat folded down, this expands to 1392 liters (49.2 CU FT).
 On the roof, you can load up to 75 kg (165.3 lbs).
-Roof rails are standard on this model, making it easy to mount the roof box or rack to the car.
-Under the hood, there is frunk with more storage room.
-This frunk is 20 liters (0.7 CU FT).
-The maxium weight of the car is 220 kg (485 lbs), and with the base weight of 1557 kg (3433 lbs), you can max load -1337 kg (-2948 lbs), including driver and passengers.
-Some options can increase the base weight and reduce the maximum loading weight.
+Roof rails are standard for easy mounting of a roof box or rack.
+Additionally, there is a frunk (front trunk) with a storage capacity of 20 liters (0.7 CU FT).

+The vehicle’s maximum weight is 220 kg (485 lbs), with a base weight of 1557 kg (3433 lbs).
+This allows for a maximum load of -1337 kg (-2948 lbs), including the driver and passengers.
+Note that some options may increase the base weight and reduce the maximum loading capacity.

-You can order the car with a towbar.
-The maximum total weight on a braked trailer is 750, and on unbraked, it is 300 kg (1653/661 lbs).
+A towbar can be added to the vehicle.
+The maximum permissible weight for a braked trailer is 750 kg (1653 lbs), while for an unbraked trailer, it is 300 kg (661 lbs).

 {{< sitefiguresized thumb="models/kia/niro/niro_ev/trunk_1_st.jpg" title="Kia Niro EV" width="3000" height="2000"  >}}
 <div class="mt-3 mb-3">